Dominik7131/Conceptual-Modeling-LLM-Assistant/docs/backend-dev.md

 ## Project structure
 The code is divided into these main directories:
 - [definitions](../backend/definitions/) contain definitions of constant variables and enums
-- [text-filtering](../backend/text-filtering/) contains semantic and syntactic algorithm for domain description filtering
+- [text-filtering](../backend/text-filtering/) contain semantic and syntactic algorithm for domain description filtering
 - [utils](../backend/utils/) contain scripts used by the LLM assistant server
     - all these scripts are briefly described:
         - [here separately](../backend/utils/README.md)